Flooristics, LLC

 How Does Alkali Reach the Surface of a Concrete Floor?

-February 1, 2017 by Flooristics staff Leave a Comment
+February 1, 2017 by Flooristics staff 1 Comment

 Share Button

-Concrete is made up of a number of pores within its structure.
-These pores are perfect paths for moisture to travel from the surrounding soil, through the concrete and into a structure.
-Alkali salts can also permeate through the slabs when they are dissolved within the moisture vapor.
-The moisture and the alkali can affect the floor covering, especially if it isn’t noticed for a while.
-When the substance reaches the surface of the floor, it can cause corrosion, staining and more damage.
+Concrete is made up of several pores within its structure.
+These pores are perfect paths for moisture to travel from the surrounding soil, through the concrete, and into a structure.
+Alkali salts can also permeate through the slabs when they dissolve in moisture vapor.
+Moisture and alkali can affect the floor covering, especially when people do not notice the problem for a while.
+When the substance reaches the surface of the floor, it can cause corrosion, staining, and more damage.

 Alkali-silica reaction is a chemical reaction that takes place between the silica found in the aggregate within the concrete and the alkaline cement paste.
 Nicknamed “concrete cancer,” ASR can cause serious cracking problems in the concrete surfaces.